-No Name Camel Case Mult Data Type Remarks and/or Units Bounding box westBoundLongitude 01 Float The geographic extent of the grid, as a bounding box eastboundLongitude 01 Float Ref. domainExtent: EX_GeographicExtent > EX_GeographicBoundingBox southBoundLatitude 01 Float Either this or the domainExtent dataset must be populated northBoundLatitude 01 Float The bounds must either all be populated or all omitted - Number of time records numberOfTimes 01 The total number of time records Number of time records numberOrrimes 01 Integer Time series data only.
-For dataCodingFormat = 8, this variable migrates to the values group attributes (Table 10c-19).
+No Name Camel Case Mult Data Type Remarks and/or Units , , , , , , , , , , , , , , , , , , , westBoundLongitude 01 Float The geographic extent of the grid, as a bounding box Ref. domainExtent: EX_GeographicExtent > EX_GeographicBoundingBox Either this or the domainExtent dataset must be populated The bounds must either all be populated or all omitted The minimum/maximum latitude and longitude of the data is based on a Geographic CRS that uses the same horizontal datum as the CRS defined for the data set which might be projected.
+The unit must be degrees. eastBoundLongitude 01 Float southBoundLatitude 01 Float northBoundLatitude 01 Float Number of time records numberOfTimes 01 Integer The total number of time records Time series data only.
+For dataCodingFormat = 8, this variable may be overridden by the corresponding one in the values group attributes (Table 10c-19)

 Time interval timeRecordInterval 01 Integer The interval between time records.
 Units: Seconds Time series data only.
-For dataCodingFormat = 8, this variable migrates to the values group attributes (Table 10c-19).
-Valid Time of Earliest Value dateTimeOfFirstRecord 01 Character The validity time of the earliest time record.
+For dataCodingFormat = 8, this variable may be overridden by the corresponding one in the values group attributes (Table 10c-19) Valid Time of Earliest Value dateTimeOfFirstRecord 01 Character The validity time of the earliest time record.
 Units: DateTime Time series data only Valid Time of Latest Value dateTimeOfLastRecord 01 Character The validity time of the latest time record.
-Units: DateTime Time series data only Vertical extent verticalExtent.minimumZ 01 Float Vertical extent of 3-D grids verticalExtent.maximumZ 01 Float minimumZ, maximumŽ: Minimum and maximum values of the grid's spatial extent along the vertical direction.
-They are encoded as separate attributes Number of groups numGRP 1 Integer The number of data values groups contained in this instance group.
-Instance chunking instanceChunking 01 String Chunk size for values dataset.
-If present, this attribute overrides the setting in Group_F for this feature instance The format is a comma-separated string of (string representations of) positive integers (except that there is only one number for a 1-dimensional values dataset).
-The number of integers in the string must correspond to the dimension of the values dataset.
-For example, "50" for a 1-dimensional array; "150,200" for a 2-dimensional array Note: (1) The quotes are not part of the representation.
-(2) The dimension of the values dataset is its array rank, not the number of spatial dimensions for the coverage feature (additional attributes specific to data product) (as defined in product specification) dataCo odingFormat = 1 Number of fixed stations numberOfStations 1 Integer The number of fixed stations dataCo odingFormat = 2 Longitude of grid origin gridOriginLongitude 1 Float The longitude of the grid origin.
+Units: DateTime Time series data only Vertical extent verticalExtent.minimumZ 01 Float Vertical extent of 3-D grids verticalExtent.maximumZ 01 Float minimumZ, maximumZ: Minimum and maximum values of the grid's spatial extent along the vertical direction.
+They are encoded as separate attributes Number of groups numGRP 1 Integer The number of data values groups contained in this instance group. (additional attributes specific to data product) (as defined in Product Specification) dataC dataCodingFormat = 1 Number of fixed stations numberOfStations 1 Integer The number of fixed stations dataC odingFormat = 2 or 9 - Longitude of grid origin gridOriginLongitude 1 Float The longitude of the grid origin.
 Unit: Arc Degrees Latitude of grid origin gridOriginLatitude 1 Float The longitude of the grid origin.
 Arc Degrees Vertical grid origin gridOriginVertical 01 Float The grid origin in the vertical dimension.
 Only for 3-D grids.
-Units specified by product specifications Grid spacing, long. gridSpacingLongitudinal 1 Float Cell size in the X/longitude dimension.
-This is the X/longitudinal component of the offset vector (8-7.1.4).
+Units specified by Product Specifications Grid spacing, long. gridSpacingLongitudinal 1 Float Cell size in the X/longitude dimension.
+This is the X/longitudinal component of the offset vector (8-8.4).
 Units: Arc Degrees Grid spacing, lat. gridSpacingLatitudinal 1 Float Cell size in the Y/latitude dimension.
-This is the Y/latitudinal component of the offset vector (8-7.1.4).
+This is the Y/latitudinal component of the offset vector (8-8.4).
 Units: Arc Degrees Grid spacing, Z gridSpacingVertical 01 Float Cell size in the vertical dimension.
 Only for 3-D grids.
-Units specified by product specifications.
+Units specified by Product Specifications Number of points, long. numPointsLongitudinal 1 Integer Number of grid points in the X/longitude dimension. (iMax) Number of points, lat. numPointsLatitudinal 1 Integer Number of grid points in the Y/latitude dimension. (jMax) Number of points, vertical numPointsVertical 01 Integer Number of grid points in the vertical dimension. (kMax) Start sequence startSequence 1 String Grid coordinates of the grid point to which the first in the sequence of values is to be assigned.
+The choice of a valid point for the start sequence is determined by the sequencing rule.
+Format: n, n (comma-separated list of grid points, one per dimension - For example, 0,0)